mano-30/Abhiyaan-Application/README.md

 Why I want to work in the team:
 ------------------------------
-Because I think the team is the best ;)

-Relevant Courses:
+Because I believe I can fit in the time and have the will to finish whatever I started Relevant Courses:
 ----------------
 In Institute